-According to RCW 40.14.060, public records can only be destroyed according to approved retention schedules.
-This applies to records in all forms, digital or paper, textual or audiovisual.
-When records become eligible for destruction, this process can be carried out in a variety of ways.
+According to RCW 40.14.060, public records can only be destroyed according to approved retention schedules, and only if they are not designated as "archival" or "permanent."
+This law applies to records in all forms, digital or paper, textual or audiovisual.

 - the correct retention schedule is being applied;